-Lord Victor is Chief Executive of the leading social care organisation Turning Point, a post he has held since April 2020.
+Lord Victor is chair of the NHS Confederation, the membership body for NHS organisations - a post he has held since April 2020.
 Before this, he was chief executive of the leading social care organisation Turning Point.
 He is recognised as a leading voice for people affected by poverty, mental health issues, drugs, alcohol, learning disability and complex needs.

 He began his career in housing and was Chief Executive of Centre Point, the National Youth Homelessness Charity from 1995 until 2001 when he joined Turning Point.

 In 2000, Lord Victor was awarded a CBE for services to the New Deal, the unemployed, and homeless young people and a year later he became one of the first ‘People’s Peers’ when he was appointed a cross bench member of the House of Lords.

-He is a Non Executive Director of NHS England, a Commissioner of the UK Commission for Employment and Skills and on the Boards of Locality and English Touring Theatre.
+He is a Commissioner of the UK Commission for Employment and Skills and on the Boards of Locality and English Touring Theatre.
 He is President of the International Association of Philosophy and Psychiatry, Chair of Vision Development and Chair of the Collaborate Institute at London South Bank University.
 He is a Non Executive Director of 360 IT Collaboration Ltd and of Leadership in Mind.

 He is a Fellow of the City and Guilds of London Institute, an associate of the Cambridge University Judge Business School, and Birmingham University Centre for Health Service Management.